dikasvieln/am-daily-journal/content/posts/hiking-on-rainy-days.md

 **Evaluate your rainwear**
 I think you should wear some bright color raincoat.
 Some psychology says it can help brighten your mood on a relentlessly gray day.
 Also, if you are getting some emergency while taking hiking, your jacket can help the search team to identify your position.

-**Pack your rain cap
+**Pack your rain cap**
-**So, even your jacket has a brimmed hood, it does have a poor job of keeping the rain off your glasses.
+So, even your jacket has a brimmed hood, it does have a poor job of keeping the rain off your glasses.
 A rain hat should have a broad brim.
 If you choose a ball cap style, then you can wear it under your rain jacket.

-**Evaluate your footwear
+**Evaluate your footwear**
-**Waterproof shoes and boots keep your feet drier initially, making them a good option for colder weather.
+Waterproof shoes and boots keep your feet drier initially, making them a good option for colder weather.
 Renew the waterproofing at the beginning each season, or if you notice large dark spots forming when you splosh across wet terrain.

-**Pack dry clothes
+**Pack dry clothes**
-**Extra clothing is already one of the ten essentials.
-Be sure dry socks is one of extra in your bag.
+Extra clothing is already one of the ten essentials.
+Be sure dry socks is one of the extra in your bag.

 **Remember how to stay dry**
 With the right mindset, a rainy-day is easier than drying out after your wet.
 Don't wait to throw on your rain shell, or to take cover in a full-on rain squall.

-**Keep monitoring the weather
+**Keep monitoring the weather**
-**Sometime the weather at foothills can't be predicted.
+Sometimes the weather at foothills can't be predicted.
 Stay up to date for any weather forecast, It will help you to stay cautious.

-**Keep an eye out for lightning
+**Keep an eye out for the lightning**
-**It puts on a great show, which you won't want to miss.
+It puts on a great show, which you won't want to miss.
 However learn to take cover after the lightning.

-**Constantly self-assess
+**Constantly self-assess**
-**Add a layers or grab a snack if you're starting to feel little cold.
-And gloomy light can sap you mental state.
+Add layers or grab a snack if you're starting to feel little cold.
+And gloomy light can sap your mental state.
 So poll